Gaydar (film)

 Gaydar is a 2002 American short comedy film directed by Larry LaFond, written by LaFond and Terry Ray.
 The film stars Ray, Bryan Dattilo (from Days of Our Lives), Jennifer Echols, and Jim J. Bullock, and features Charles Nelson Reilly in his last film appearance.

 Production

 Gaydar was filmed in West Hollywood, California.

 Plot

-Randy (Terry Ray) has a crush on a fellow office worker, Jack (Bryan Dattilo).
-Randy's friend from the next booth over, Frankalina (Jennifer Echols) also has a big crush on Jack, but does not know whether he's gay or straight.
-Randy comes across a "GAYDAR gun" at a yard sale put on by former partner of Maurice (Jim J. Bullock) which might just put an end to this mystery.
+Randy has a crush on a fellow office worker, Jack.
+Randy's friend from the next booth over, Frankalina also has a big crush on Jack, but does not know whether he's gay or straight.
+Randy comes across a "GAYDAR gun" at a yard sale put on by former partner of Maurice which might just put an end to this mystery.